 Land and construction in progress, if any, are not depreciated.
-The capital assets of the Academy are depreciated using the straight line method over the following estimated useful lives:
+Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
+The other capital assets of the Academy are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Classes Lives

 Furniture and equipment 3 - 15

 Leasehold improvements 3 - 30

+Right to use - buildings 5

+Right to use - copier 5